-You’re in the market for a new backpacking stove, you might consider factors such as in packability, weight, boil times and versatility, as you decide between canister stoves vs. liquid fuel stoves.
-But, if reducing your impact and selecting an eco-friendly camp stove also plays into your gear-buying decisions, the choice is clear.
+If you’re in the market for a new backpacking stove, you might consider factors such as in packability, weight, boil times and versatility, as you decide between canister stoves vs. liquid fuel stoves.
+But, if reducing your impact and selecting an eco-friendly camp stove also play into your gear-buying decisions, the choice is clear.

 Of the two main camp stove fuel types, liquid fuel stoves are by far the eco-friendlier option.

 Reusable bottles, less waste

 Liquid fuel camp stoves (often called white gas backpacking stoves), like MSR’s Dragonfly and WhisperLite stoves, beat out canister stoves as the eco-friendlier fuel source for one key reason: Liquid fuel bottles are reusable.
 Instead of throwing away empty metal canisters (or recycling MSR’s IsoPro canisters) after a backpacking trip, you can simply refill a liquid fuel bottle for your next trip.

 Exact fuel amounts, every drop used

-Wasting less in turn allows us to consume less.
+Wasting less allows us to consume less.
 By topping off your liquid fuel bottle before each trip, you’ll make use of any fuel left over from your last adventure.
 Because of this, you likely won’t need to purchase new fuel as often.
 In contrast, leftover half-used isobutane canisters can pile up in our gear bin.
 If you wish to start your next trip with a full canister, you must purchase a brand-new one.
 After your trip, that half-used canister might also be tossed onto the pile.